Skip to main content

 Two things to know before publishing your first package:

 CLA.
 Some networks require contributors to acknowledge and sign a Contributor License Agreement before deploying.
-It is currently off on every network (check betanet or staging).
+It is currently off on every network; check betanet or staging to confirm.
 If addpkg ever fails with has not signed the required CLA, sign once at r/sys/cla and retry.

 4. Deploy your package